-Douglas Adams fans will understand why one of my favorite numbers is 42, and I just turned 42 a couple of days ago, so I expect a lot out of this coming year.
+Douglas Adams fans will understand why one of my favorite numbers is 42, and I just turned 42 a couple of days ago, on a blue moon no less!
+So I expect a lot out of this coming year.
 Bless you, Douglas Adams!
 Wherever you are now.
 To kick my next circumnavigation of the Sun off in the right direction, how about this: last week I renewed my drivers license with the same address for the first time in my life.
 Since I turned 16 I've never lived at one address for 5 years.
 OK, admittedly I still haven't.
 My 5 year Georgia drivers license started in Macon early in 2010, then moved to Tifton the following new year, and then to Ellijay 16 months after that.
 And OK, the remaining 39 months are also split roughly down the middle, when you consider the 3 month co-farming fiasco of fall '13, where we briefly lived at a different address (though we still owned our place and never changed the address on our IDs)!
 Yes, yes, the point is, it's the first time that's ever happened!
 As far as signs go, I think it's a good one ;p

 But I have to dig my roots in deeper, of course.
 The upcoming decades might prove to be a rough time to be a rolling stone.
 And gathering moss is at the top of my to-do list.
 Just above planting apples, and peaches, and plums, and raspberries, and blueberries, and shiitakes, and, well, you get the idea.
 Make haste slowly.
 I have a hard time envisioning life on the road as adaptive in an era of volatile energy prices, contracting resources and budgets, and increasingly local economies.
 But hey, if riding the slide on a sailboat's your thing, bon voyage.
 Who am I to judge?